shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/6-troubleshoot-issue-connecting-virtual-machine-scale-set.md

     module: 'Troubleshoot network security issues with Microsoft Azure'
 ---

-An Azure sandbox subscription is provided for this lab, see the credentials above.
+An Azure subscription is provided for this lab, see the credentials above.
 If you're interested in completing this lab using your own Azure subscription, sign up for a free trial at <https://azure.microsoft.com/free/>.

 # Troubleshoot virtual machine connections